zemian/zemian.github.io/readme.md

 1. Go to travis-ci.com and Add `GITHUB_TOKEN` environment variable under the project with the value copied.
 1. Trigger a build

-From this point forward, any commits pushed to master will auto trigger build and all the output under `docs` folder will be copy to `gh-pages` branch, commit and push form Travis.
+From this point forward, any commits pushed to master will auto trigger build and all the output under `docs` folder will be copy to `gh-pages` branch, commit and push from Travis CI.